HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

 - ``always_active`` describes a stricter transient occupancy rule: a cell is active at every stored timestep of the analysed window.

-HydroModPy keeps ``perennial`` as a backward-compatible alias for ``always_active`` in the computed API, but it should not be interpreted as a true hydrological perennial-network definition.
-A hydrologically perennial simulated network should preferably be defined from a representative ``flow_regime = "steady"`` run, then compared to ``reference`` with ``run.simulated_active_network_overlap_metrics(...)`` or visualized with ``simulated_active_network_reference_overlay``.
+HydroModPy keeps ``perennial`` only as a backward-compatible alias for ``always_active`` in the computed API.
+New code and documentation should use ``steady`` for the representative steady-flow concept.
+A simulated steady active network should preferably be defined from a representative ``flow_regime = "steady"`` run, then compared to ``reference`` with ``run.simulated_active_network_overlap_metrics(...)`` or visualized with ``simulated_active_network_reference_overlay``.